WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-18-Diary-of-a-developer-making-some-time-for-test-lists.markdown

 what the words on that test idea list are supposed to be.
 Although the last idea, 'Test' is amusingly obvious._

+Short version, if you want to make better test lists, increase the following:
+- Time: for dedicated to test ideas, time between creating and the thinking
+- Distance: in time and conceptually from the product code
+- Questions: ask more, even if you think you know the answers
+- Barrier dropping: if you think "don't bother" on a test idea, write it down anyway

+The tests we come up with when we are in the middle of creating something and what we come up with later, after we have some time to think about it, can vary quite a lot.
+Time creates distance, but so does ignoring inclinations to discount ideas, consideration of generic ideas you might consider irrelevant, as well as asking questions that you think you know the answer to.
+That distance helps with the testing.

 I gave it some time
 ===========================================
 I started a coding project yesterday.
-I came back to it this morning and decided to write up with some test ideas.
-I am very much a believer that a key barrier to getting test ideas is dedicated.
+I came back to it this morning and decided to write up some test ideas.
+I am very much a believer that a key barrier to getting test ideas is lack of dedicated time.
 I find I need to feel as if there is nothing else I am going to spend my time on than the testing.
 If I am doing anything else, if I feel that I need to get back to some other task, at all, if I am trying to split my